 Department of Revenue: In some cases, for example if you will be selling goods and collecting sales tax, you’ll need to register with the Wyoming Department of Revenue (DOR).
 You can download forms for sales tax and other registrations from the DOR website.
 For more information on state LLC tax registration, check Nolo's article Annual Report and Tax Filing Requirements for LLCs: A 50-State Guide.

 7. Annual Report

 All Wyoming LLCs and foreign LLCs authorized to do business in the state must file an annual report with the Secretary of State.
 All LLCs must pay an annual report license tax equal to the greater or (1) $50, or (2) two-tenths of one mill on the dollar ($.0002) based on the company’s assets located and employed in the state of Wyoming.
 The report and tax may be filed online or by mail.
-The report and tax payment due on the first day of the anniversary month of the LLC's formation.
+The report and tax payment due on the first day of the anniversary month of the LLC's formation--for example, if a LLC was created on June 15, the annual report is due each year on June 1.
 If the report is not filed and annual tax are not paid within 60 days from the due date, the LLC will be subject to dissolution/revocation.

 8. Foreign LLCs Doing Business in Wyoming

 To do business in Wyoming, all LLCs organized outside of the state must register with the Wyoming Secretary of State.
 Foreign LLCs must appoint a registered agent for service of process.
 The agent may be a Wyoming resident, or a business entity authorized to do business in Wyoming.

 To register, file an Application for Certificate of Authority with the Secretary of State.The application may must be filed by postal mail.
 The filing fee is $100 .